 This Mississippi roast recipe is completely customizable, so make sure to check out all my tips in the post below!
 I've done all the experiments, so you won't have to!

-Also, don't forget to serve up your next roast with some Creamy Garlic Red Skin Mashed Potatoes and The Best Canned Green Beans.
+Also, don't forget to serve up your next Instant Pot Mississippi Roast with some Creamy Garlic Red Skin Mashed Potatoes and The Best Canned Green Beans.
 They'll give you a full meal with minimal cost and maximum flavor.

 Jump to: